mohamadhasansalmaaniyaan72/Exchange/README.md

 Before running the program, please install the following prerequisite.
 This program uses .NET Core to run:

-If you encounter any problems, send an email or leave a comment on the user's account on <a href="https://x.com/salmaaniyaan72/status/1912920912770261313">Twitter (X)</a>, <a href="https://www.facebook.com/share/p/1G2jCtZ1tF/">FaceBook (FB)</a>.
-If you have trouble updating, download the file again from the same address.
+If you have any problems, send a message to the email in the app or write your message in the links provided.

 <strong>Currently, the validity period of each energy is 5 months.</strong>